* 1975, Bà Ria, Vietnam.

 Danh Vō participated in the International Art Exhibition at the 55th Venice Biennial (2012) and represented Denmark at the 56th Venice Biennial (2015) with the exhibition Mothertongue.

-Danh Vō currently lives in Mexico City.
+Danh Vō currently lives and works between Berlin and Mexico City.